atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 Only those explicitly disallowed actions listed earlier in this document should be inhibited.

-#### Developers Creating and Using Customer Managed IAM Roles and Policies for Their Workloads
+#### Developers Creating and Using IAM Service Roles and Policies for Their Workloads

 This set of test cases depends on the AWS IAM permissions boundary being deployed and referenced in the development team IAM SAML role's policies.

-##### Creating Customer Managed IAM Roles
+##### Creating IAM Service Roles

-Developers create customer managed IAM roles and policies via the following tools.
-Developers attempt to create IAM roles with and without the permissions boundary.
-All attempts to create IAM roles without the permissions boundary should fail.
+Developers create IAM service roles and policies via the following tools.
+Developers attempt to create IAM service roles with and without the permissions boundary.
+All attempts to create IAM service roles without the permissions boundary will fail.

 * AWS Management Console.
 * AWS CLI or SDKs.
 * AWS CloudFormation or other Infrastucture as Code (IaC) tools such as Terraform.

-##### Using Customer Managed IAM Roles
+##### Using IAM Service Roles

-Developers associate customer managed IAM roles to AWS resources and then attempt to access allowed and disallowed actions on resources.
+Developers associate IAM service roles to AWS resources and then attempt to access allowed and disallowed actions on resources.

 * Deploy EC2 instance and associate an instance profile.
 * Deploy a Lambda function.